Analog Recording¶

 Concept¶

-Sometimes you have to automate the testing of an application that contains some controls or elements that are not standard objects that can be recognized by Rapise.
-For example you may have a drawing canvas inside an application that allows you to annotate a diagram.
-You can use the standard Rapise libraries for the rest of the controls but the actual drawing events cannot be captured that way.
-Analog recording is available to ‘fill in the gaps’ in such scenarios.
+Sometimes, when automating the testing of an application, you may encounter controls or elements that Rapise cannot recognize as standard objects.
+For example, you may have a drawing canvas inside an application that allows you to annotate a diagram.
+You can use the standard Rapise libraries for the other controls, but the actual drawing events cannot be captured that way.
+Analog recording is available to 'fill in the gaps' in such scenarios.

-During Analog Recording, Rapise records mouse movements, keyboard inputs, and clicks and stores them in a special .ARF (Analog Recording File) format file:
+During Analog Recording, Rapise records mouse movements, keyboard inputs, and clicks, storing them in a special .ARF (Analog Recording File) format:

 There are two types of Analog Recording: Absolute and Relative.